What is the point of writing a birth plan? An how do you write a birth plan that’s meaningful?

 The birth of you baby might not turn out at all as in you plan, but you will be much prepared and the midwife and doctor use the document to try to help you have the birth process you want.
 It is actually a really good preparation tool!

 In the birth plan, you can specify your thoughts, fears, and wishes regarding your labor and childbirth.
 In most places, you can get a form to fill in from your midwife or the hospital where you plan to give birth.
 If not, or if you want to get started right away, you can download a complementary birthing plan here.
-(Just right-click on the link and save.)
+(It is a birth plan pdf, just right-click on the link and save.)

 Below you’ll find tips on what to write in the different sections of a birth plan.
-(Download your template here here.
+(Download your template here.)